Pineywoods Region Week of June 5, 2024

 Sam Rayburn

 GOOD.
 Water stained; 78 degrees; 5.56 feet above pool.
-Bass are in the flooded bushes and trees with soft plastics.
+The water is off-colored with floating debris.
+Bass are scattered from flooded bushes and grass.
+Target bass in the flooded bushes and trees with soft plastics.
 Few bass are on points and creek Carolina rigs and crankbaits.
-Some crappie are shallow and some are roaming in open water.
+Crappie continue to roam in open water.
 Crappie are best on brush in 12 feet of water, but while the lake level is high the brush piles are 16-18 feet deep.
-Catfish are good on creek channels and deeper points with minnows and cut baits.
-White bass on deeper points Jahn jigging spoons and little George’s.
-Navigate with caution watching for floating debris.
+Catfish are good in 20 feet of water off points and creek channels with minnows and cut baits.
+White bass on deeper points with slab spoons and little George’s.
 Report by Captain Lynn Atkinson, Reel Um N Guide Service.
-Expect rising water levels due to the forecasted rain.
+After the recent rains the water is still on the rise, but we should start to see the lake level off because there is a break in the rainy weather.
 Bass are shallow in flooded bushes and trees in 4-10 feet of water.
 Large population of fish off shore on primary and secondary points in 12-18 feet of water in relation to shoreline flooded bushes.
 Use Texas rigs, spinnerbaits, chatterbaits and topwater frogs shallow.
 The offshore bite is on deep diving crankbaits, Carolina rigs, and jigs.
 Report by Captain Hank Harrison, Double H Precision Fishing.

 Toledo Bend